treangenlab/radmicrobes/session1/README.md

 <img src="Images/fastqc_r2_base_quality.png" width="800" align="center">
 </p>

-Looking at these, there are a few signatures that catch my attention, the first observation is that the read quality at the end of both reads is decreasing (as represented by the emergence of the yellow boxes, and the subsequent movement down the y-axis for the yellow boxes as well as tahe red dashes that denote the mean quality score).
+Looking at these, there are a few signatures that catch my attention, the first observation is that the read quality at the end of both reads is decreasing (as represented by the emergence of the yellow boxes, and the subsequent movement down the y-axis for the yellow boxes as well as the red dashes that denote the mean quality score).
 The second observation, I see is that there appear to be stepwise decreases in the data quality as denoted by the top of the figures on the right where you see the green background start to show above the yellow boxes.
 This likely means our read length choice was longer than our average insert size for our library, and there will be sequencing adapter contamination within our data.
 We will confirm this when we look at the `Sequence Length Distribution` tab.

-#### Per sequence quality scores
+##### Per sequence quality scores

 R1 per base statistics
 <p align="center">